nickjackolaisen/BusinessInitiaitive/_posts/business tips/2023-09-27-health_and_wellness.md

 ## Why is Health and Wellness so Important?

+A growing body of research suggests that investing in employee health and wellness can have significant benefits for businesses.

 According to [a study](https://www.cdc.gov/workplacehealthpromotion/tools-resources/workplace-health/employee-health-wellness.htm) by the Centers for Disease Control and Prevention, productivity losses related to personal and family health problems cost U.S. employers $1,685 per employee per year, or $225.8 billion annually.

 [Another study](https://hbr.org/2010/12/whats-the-hard-return-on-employee-wellness-programs) found that companies with effective health and wellness programs have 11% higher revenue per employee than those that don't prioritize employee well-being.